Declutter Kids' Rooms

 every day until you get the job done.

 Once the job is done, it will require regular maintenance.
+Click here for more information on maintaining kids' rooms.

 The parental default is to tell